elegantchaos/Maqemu/README.md

     settings.json
 ```

+If you are creating a bundle yourself, you need to move your drive files into it.
+You can create symbolic links to drive files that are located elsewhere, but then the qemu bundle will not be standalone, which slightly defeats the object of the exercise.

 ### Settings

+When you double-click on a `.mqemu` bundle, it opens up as a window in Maqemu.
+Eventually this window will allow you to edit the settings; currently it just displays them.

-When you double-click on a Maqemu virtual machine bundle, it reads the  `settings.json` to work out what settings to launch QEMU with.
+When you click the `Run` button, Maqemu reads the  `settings.json` file in the bundle work out what settings to launch QEMU with.

-This contains enough information to build up all the command line options that you'd have to supply if you were launching `qemu-system-ppc` yourself.
+This JSON file contains enough information to build up all the command line options that you'd have to supply if you were launching `qemu-system-ppc` yourself.

 Currently the file looks something like this: